Building the foundation, mastering skills.

 Outside the classroom.

-With two co-teachers in every class, two literacy specialists, a math specialist, a learning specialist, and a school psychologist, students are observed carefully so that they receive enrichment and support when needed.
 Teachers hold formal conferences with parents twice a year to discuss their child’s progress and send home narrative reports in December and June.
-Students in the 3rd and 4th grades join the spring conferences so that they can take more responsibility for their learning and set their own goals with the guidance of their teachers.
+Students in 3rd and 4th grades join the spring conferences so that they can take more responsibility for their learning and set their own goals with the guidance of their teachers.

 Arts